amykatenicho/DataCultureIoT/README.md

 Now that you know how to read the FEZ HAT sensors, you will send that information to an Azure Event Hub.
 To do that, you will use an existing [ConnectTheDots](https://github.com/Azure/connectthedots "Connect the Dots website") example which shows how to connect a Windows 10 IoT core device to Azure and send sensor information.

-1. [Download](https://github.com/Azure/connectthedots/archive/master.zip "Download the ConnectTheDots repository") (or clone) the **ConnectTheDots** repository and extract the files to a folder in your file system.
-Open the solution located in the **\Devices\DirectlyConnectedDevices\WindowsIoTCorePi2** folder.
+1. [Download](https://github.com/Azure/connectthedots/archive/master.zip "Download the ConnectTheDots repository") (or clone) this repository and extract the files to a folder in your file system.
+Open the solution located in the **DataCultureIoT\Code\WindowsIoTCorePi2FezHat\Begin** folder.

-	> **Note:** Depending on the **Visual Studio** version that you are using, it is possible that the project needs to be updated - since the sample app was built using the Visual Studio 2015 Release Candidate (RC) which format is not compatible with the VS 2015 RTM.
-An already updated version can be found in the **WindowsIoTCorePi2FezHat\Code\Begin**

 2. Before running the application, you must set the **Azure Event Hub** connection information.
 In order to allow the application to send data to the **Event Hub**, the following information must be provided: